LoginRadius/engineering-portal/content/implementing-authentication-in-angular-2-plus-with-loginradius-cli/index.md

 ## Configuring LoginRadius

-To implement authentication in the angular app, let's start registering in the Loginradius and creating the application using [LoginRadius CLI](https://github.com/LoginRadius/lr-cli).
+To implement authentication in the angular app first let's start with registering in the Loginradius and creating the application using [LoginRadius CLI](https://github.com/LoginRadius/lr-cli).

 ### LoginRadius CLI Setup